 Chit-Chat Infant and Toddler Discussion Group: offers parents/caretakers of babies and expectant parents the opportunity to connect and explore timely topics.
 This group is meant to be a quieter space.
 Infants up through walking are welcome.
 Wednesdays 9:30-10:15 a.m. at Family Strengths Network, 3540 Orange St.

 Ad Hoc Hiking Group: Meet downstairs at the Betty Ehart Senior Center every Thursday morning.
 For adults of all genders.
 Where do we hike?
 All over the place, and we usually decide the destination on the morning of, depending on participation and weather – hence the name Ad Hoc.
-Nearby hikes of 3 to 4 miles or more on uneven ground are typical.
+Near by hikes of 3 to 4 miles or more on uneven ground are typical.
 Occasional special trips are planned and announced in advance.
 Always dress in layers for conditions, wear a hat, and bring water.
 Departure times: 8:30 a.m.
 May thru August; 9 a.m.
 September through April.
-To get on the email list (for last minute weather cancellations or other schedule information), send your request to: Patricia Rathbone at email@example.com.
+To get on the email list (for last minute weather cancellations or other schedule information), email: Patricia Rathbone at firstname.lastname@example.org.

 Alcoholics Anonymous: (AA) is an international fellowship of men and women who have had a drinking problem.
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.
 There are 14 meetings each week in Los Alamos; see https://nm-aa.org to find meeting times and locations in Los Alamos (as well as other New Mexico locations).